sagarkurandwad/jekyll-now/_posts/2016-09-26-RNN-White-Box.md

 * Resources for learning RNN.
 * Backpropagation Through Time in detail.

-LSTMs and GRUs (varinats of vanilla RNNs) have proven to be extremely effective in Computer Vision and Natural Language Processing applications.
+LSTMs and GRUs (variants of vanilla RNNs) have proven to be extremely effective in Computer Vision and Natural Language Processing applications.
 Of all the excellent resources on RNNs available online, following are the ones that helped me understand them clearly:

 1. [Understanding LSTM Networks:](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) Clear explanation with block diagrams.